Skip to main content

 3. Events that fail validation are highlighted with an error

-Screenshot: Dry-run results showing passed, blocked, and transformed events
+Dry-run results showing passed, blocked, and transformed events

 info